The development of my SPY market pressure calculators

 After, the initial solid launch, as I got into January, I soon wasn’t completely satisfied.
 There was an almost immediate fading of the accuracy of the 2023 algorithm update, I knew I had a bigger job ahead of me.

-I decided to restructure the algorithm into the best of my best.
+I decided to restructure the algorithm to the best of my best.
 Rather than 3, 9 or 27 results to base the pressure conclusion, this one will have 81 results.
 I call it the heart.

 I back-tested it for over 160 trades and it averaged 75% correct.
 Although, some months were still sketchy.
 Making adjustments and figuring out the best strategy to apply to the heart took weeks.
 50+ hours during one period of time.